Finkch/PiByPeople/README.md

 # PiByPeople

-**π = 2.97**, according to humans.
+**π = NAN**, according to humans.

-That's off by 0.17, or about 5%!
+That's off by NAN, or about NAN%!

-This estimates falls within the bottom 61.3% of estimates (okay).
+This estimates falls within the bottom NAN% of estimates (NAN)NAN

 ## Introduction